Support Centre

 • regular exercise of rights in judicial or administrative lawsuits or arbitration proceedings;

-• protection of the life or of the physical safety of the data subject;
+• protection of the life or of the physical safety of the data subject or a third party;

 • credit protection, which cannot be applied to sensitive data;